For the Rookies: The Best Way to Take CBD

 As you can see, there are many ways to take CBD – this list isn’t even all of them!
 As for which method is best for beginners, we can’t really say.
 The five methods listed above are all very simple and easy to get into if you want to try CBD, and the reality is that different things work better for different people.

-That being said, we do recommend CBD oils as a starting point, as the enormous variety of strengths available makes it easy to find your minimum effective dose.
+That being said, we do recommend CBD oils as a starting point, as the enormous variety of strengths available makes it easy to find what works for you.
 From there, you can branch out into trying other techniques, but it is probably best to start off with a CBD oil.